mosecorg/mosec/README.md

 ## Deployment

 - This may requires some shared memory, remember to set the `--shm-size` for docker.
 - This service doesn't require Gunicorn or NGINX, but you can certainly use the ingress controller.
+BTW, it should be the PID 1 process in the container since it controls multiple processes.
 - Remember to collect the **metrics**.
   - `mosec_service_batch_size_bucket` shows the batch size distribution.
   - `mosec_service_process_duration_second_bucket` shows the duration for each stage (exclude the IPC time).
   - `mosec_service_remaining_task` shows the number of currently processing tasks
   - `mosec_service_throughput` shows the service throughput
-- Stop the service with `SIGINT` or `SIGTERM` since it contains some graceful shutdown logic.
+- Stop the service with `SIGINT` or `SIGTERM` since it has the graceful shutdown logic.

 ## Contributing